awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 1. For **Specify template**, select **Upload a template file** and then select **Choose file**\.
 Select the `amazon-eks-nodegroup.yaml` file that you downloaded in step 2 and then select **Next**\.

-1. On the **Specify stack details** page, fill out the following parameters accordingly:
+1. On the **Specify stack details** page, enter the following parameters accordingly:
    + **Stack name**: Choose a stack name for your AWS CloudFormation stack\.
 For example, you can call it **cluster\-name\-nodes**\.
    + **ClusterName**: Enter the name that you used when you created your Amazon EKS cluster\.
-This name must exactly match the cluster name or your nodes won't join the cluster\.
+This name must exactly match the cluster name or your nodes can't join the cluster\.
    + **ClusterControlPlaneSecurityGroup**: Choose the **SecurityGroups** value from the AWS CloudFormation output that you generated when you created your [VPC](create-public-private-vpc.md)\.

      The following steps show one method to retrieve the applicable group\.